-Megh Pyne Abhiyan (MPA), a campaign and functional network was initiated in December 2005, since then it continued to work as an informal identity in the five flood prone districts of north Bihar.
-After seven years of incessant involvement with drinking water, sanitation and adaptive livelihood concerns, MPA got registered as a Public Charitable Trust on June 8, 2012 at Delhi.
+In December 2005, MPA got formed as a campaign and a functional network , and continued to work as an informal identity in the five flood prone districts – Supaul, Saharsa, Khagaria, Madhubani and Pashchim Champaran of Bihar.
+After seven years of engagement with issues like drinking water (during and post floods), sanitation and adaptive livelihood measures, MPA got registered as a Public Charitable Trust on June 8, 2012 at Delhi.
 Presently, the organization is governed by the Board of Trustees and Advisor and following are the members

-Ms. Padmaja Nair – Chairperson
+Padmaja Nair – Chairperson

 Bipul Kiran Singh – Treasurer

-Ms. Alka Palrecha – Member Trustee
+Alka Palrecha – Member Trustee

-Ms. Lata Iyer – Member Trustee
+Lata Iyer – Member Trustee

-Dr. Himanshu Kulkarni – Member Trustee
+Himanshu Kulkarni – Member Trustee

 S. Vishwanath – Member Trustee

 Luisa Cortesi – Advisor

 The organization is part of a functional network of grassroots organisations organised as MPA network in north Bihar along with Gramyasheel, Kosi Seva Sadan, Samta, Ghoghardiha Prakhand Swarajya Vikas Sangh, and Water Action working in five flood prone districts – Supaul, Saharsa, Khagaria, Madhubani, and West Champaran respectively of north Bihar.

 MPA has been working in collaboration with resource groups – Advanced Center for Water Resources Development and Management (ACWADAM), Pune; Biome Solutions, Bangalore; PRADAN, Gaya and New Delhi; Development Alternatives, New Delhi; Department of Environment and Water Management, A N College, Patna; Owner Driven Rehabilitation Collaborative, Patna; and Samaj Pragati Sahyog, Dewas, in equipping the campaign with multiple skill sets.